DBharathkumarReddy/Foxtrot/README.md

 # Medium Clone

-Medium is a blogging Website.
+- Medium is a publishing platform where people can read important, insightful stories on the topics and share ideas with the world

 ## Usage